oi-analytics/direct-damages-workflow/README.md

 Rehabilitation costs and design standards are indexed by `asset_type`.

 Damage curves have an `intensity` column and three columns for damage fractions: `damage_fraction_max`, `damage_fraction_min`, `damage_fraction_mean`.
 Use `#` to note the units of intensity.
 Costs are specified in `costs_per_unit` with a separate `unit_type` column indicating `m` (LineStrings), `sqm` (Polygons), or `unit` (Points).
 Example processing scripts to get input costs and curves into the right format are in `analysis/scripts/`.

+## To do

+- Code to aggregate and finalise outputs
+- Code to make pivot tables of results
+- Separate hazard pre-processing into its own workflow
+- Add scripts for figures
+- Option to interpolate to design standards
+- More investigation simpson vs trapezoidal rule for expected value calculations
+- Verify intersections.linestrings.unsplit() index matching logic